OpenFlowLabs/website/content/_index/hero.md

 #subtitle = "Bringing your applications to the cloud, the right way"
 #subtitle = "Cloud does not have to be complicated."
 #subtitle = "Taming storm clouds for a living"
-subtitle = "Helping you tame your storm clouds"
+#subtitle = "Helping you tame your storm clouds"
+subtitle = "Your Partner for Productive and Secure Cloud workloads"

 [header]
   image = "header.jpg"